Bernstein spectral method for quasinormal modes and other eigenvalue problems: Applications in Quantum Mechanics

 On the other hand, one may simply swap in the potential \eqref{eq:ISWpertpot} and use a \texttt{GetAccurateModes} to numerically solve for these eigenenergies.
 We benchmark \texttt{SpectralBP} against the \texttt{Mathematica} in-built function \texttt{NSolve} in Table \ref{table:compare}. \texttt{NSolve} is a zero-finding algorithm, which we use to find solutions to \eqref{eq:ISWtranscendental}.
 There is great agreement between the two methods.

-The non-analyticity of the solutions has adversely affected how quickly the eigenenergies converge to the correct values, which is expected from a spectral method. \texttt{SpectralBP} was able to find all eigenenergies below 1000, except for the ground state energy.
-The ground state wavefunction is the most non-analytic in the sense that it has the largest gap in its second derivative at $x = 1/2$.
+The non-analyticity of the solutions has adversely affected how quickly the eigenenergies converge to the correct values, which is expected from a spectral method. \texttt{SpectralBP} was able to find all eigenenergies below 1000.
 On the other hand, \texttt{NSolve} will not find the eigenenergies indicated by *'s by default.
 These roots are sensitive since one must start close to the them so that \texttt{NSolve} can find them.
 The eigenenergies indicated by *'s were found by sampling the range [0,1000] with a resolution of $0.01$.

-It is interesting to note that these sensitive solutions are found by \texttt{SpectralBP} more accurately.
+We note that we have chosen odd basis tuples in the calculation so that the corresponding collocation grids avoids the point $x=1/2$.
+Choosing even basis tuples degrades the accuracy of odd-numbered eigenenergies, and one would need to reach a basis degree of around 400 to determine the ground state energy accurate to 3 digits. \\